 The data transfer of demodulator outputs is activated by the En button in the Data Transfer section where also the sampling rate (Rate) for each demodulator can be defined.

-In the Signal Outputs section the On buttons are used to activate the Signal Outputs.
-This is also the place where the output amplitudes for each of the Signal Outputs can be set in adjustable units (Vpk, Vrms, or dBm).
+In the Signal Outputs section the On buttons are used to activate the Signal Output.
 The Range drop-down list is used to select the proper output range setting.
-On each Signal Output a digital offset voltage (Offset) can be defined.
-The maximum output signal permitted is ± 1.5 V.
+On the Signal Output an offset voltage (Offset) can be defined.
+The maximum output signal permitted is ± V.

 The block diagram view of the main instrument functions is also sometimes called the "Graphical Lock-in Tab".
 A set of indexed side tabs in the Lock-in Tab give access to a block diagram for each demodulator.
 The block diagrams are fully functional and provide the user with a visual feedback of what is going on inside the instrument.
 All control elements that are available in the Parameter Table detailed in the previous section are also present in the graphical representation.